Sign Up For Special Offers & Exclusive Content

 Your BMR, or Basal Metabolic Rate, refers to the minimum amount of calories you must eat daily to perform all your vital bodily functions, like breathing and pumping blood around your body.
 This doesn’t include any calories required for movement.

-I personally find the Harris-Benedict formula (below) the most reliable way of calculating a person’s BMR in my experience, although there are other methods.
+Most coaches find the Harris-Benedict formula (below) the most reliable way of calculating a person’s BMR, although there are other methods.
 Without chopping you up into little pieces and measuring everything out, formulas such as this one are the most realistic method available to most people for calculating calorie requirements.
 You must remember that the results simply provide an estimate.
 Individual differences such as muscularity and obesity must be taken into account.
 Speak to a qualified professional for more information.

-NB: I realise this formula might feel challenging, but I really need to get across the fact that weight loss is a science, not a cute instagram caption or fancy diet plan.
+NB: This formula might feel challenging, but it's essential to acknowledge that weight loss is a science, not a cute instagram caption or fancy diet plan.

 For women, it's this: